faircloth-lab/edittag/docs/design.rst

 Tag design options
 ******************

---output=<file>  Path to the output file, in which to store the results of a particular run.
+--output=<FILE>  Path to the output file, in which to store the results of a particular run.
 When not provided, results are written to stdout.

 --tag-length=<int>  Length of the desired sequence tag.
 The results